 The map's projection, which represents sailing courses (rhumb lines) as straight lines, is one of the most significant milestones in the history of cartography.

 Gerhard Mercator's map of the world, 1569.

 Public domain.
 Basel copy of the 1569 world map photographed by Friedrich Wilhelm Krücken.
-Click here to view source.

-• https://commons.wikimedia.org/wiki/File:Mercator\1569\world\map\composite.jpg
+Source: https://commons.wikimedia.org/wiki/File:Mercator\1569\world\map\composite.jpg